AMD: K5, K6, Athlon, Duron, and Sempron

 AMD's first in-house x86 processor was the K5, launched in 1996.
 The "K" in its name was a reference to Kryptonite, the only substance known to harm comic book character Superman.
 This itself was a reference to Intel's hegemony over the market, i.e., an anthropomorphization of them as Superman.
 The number "5" was a reference to the fifth generation of x86 processors; rival Intel had previously introduced its line of fifth-generation x86 processors as Pentium because the U.S. Trademark and Patent Office had ruled that mere numbers could not be trademarked.

 In 1996, AMD purchased NexGen, specifically for the rights to their Nx series of x86-compatible processors.
 AMD gave the NexGen design team their own building, left them alone, and gave them time and money to rework the Nx686.
 The result was the K6 processor, introduced in 1997.
-Although it was based on Socket 7, variants such as K6-3/450 were faster than Intel's Pentium II (sixth-generation processor).
+Although it was based on Socket 7, variants such as K6-III/450 were faster than Intel's Pentium II (sixth-generation processor).

 The K7 was AMD's seventh-generation x86 processor, making its debut under the brand name Athlon on June 23, 1999.
 Unlike previous AMD processors, it could not be used on the same motherboards as Intel's, due to licensing issues surrounding Intel's Slot 1 connector, and instead used a Slot A connector, referenced to the Alpha processor bus.
-The Duron was a lower-cost and limited version of the Athlon (64KB instead of 256KB L2 cache) in a 462-pin socketed PGA (socket A) or soldered directly onto the motherboard.
+The Duron was a lower-cost and limited version of the Athlon (64 KB instead of 256 KB L2 cache) in a 462-pin socketed PGA (socket A) or soldered directly onto the motherboard.
 Sempron was released as a lower-cost Athlon XP, replacing Duron in the socket A PGA era.
 It has since been migrated upward to all new sockets, up to AM3.

 On October 9, 2001, the Athlon XP was released.
-On February 10, 2003, the Athlon XP with 512KB L2 Cache was released.
+On February 10, 2003, the Athlon XP with 512 KB L2 Cache was released.